 At-home sleep apnea testing equipment is primarily rented rather than purchased

 Home sleep monitoring devices are usually used one-time or occasionally rather than for continuous or daily tracking.
 The cost of purchasing this equipment is high and may not be practical for most people.
-When prescribed by a doctor, you can rent a sleep apnea testing device at the place recommended by your doctor or sleep specialist.
+When prescribed by a certified sleep coach, you can rent a sleep apnea testing device at the place recommended by your certified sleep coach or sleep specialist.
 Or at sleep clinics and medical facilities.

 Sleep apnea test cost